alakin4/dev-env-setup/README.md

 ```
 > Successfully running the above command already improves the degault iterm with some colors, etc. By default enables using the up arrow to search through previous commands

-### iTerm2 Preferences from thr GUI
+### iTerm2 Preferences from the GUI
 I have some prefecrence that I normally do from the GUI
    - Theme: Select the minimal theme under Appearance for cleaner visuals.
    - Natural Text Editing: Go to Preferences → Keys → Key Bindings, click "Presets..." at the bottom → choose Natural Text Editing.
 Also remove existing default mappings to avoid conflicts.
      > By default, if I have a command in the terminal using a shortcut `option+arrow keys` would move over words and these do not work by default so turning on Natural Text Editing helps with that
    - Directory Reuse: Under General → Working Directory, select "Reuse previous session's directory"
-   - Font: Install and apply Anonymous Pro (or any other preferred developer-friendly font).
+   - Font: Install and apply [Anonymous Pro](https://fonts.google.com/specimen/Anonymous+Pro) (or any other preferred developer-friendly font).
 You can actually set this in the `.zshrc` file

 ### The `.zshrc` file
 The .zshrc file holds your shell configuration.
 You can view or edit it with:
 ```shell
     nano ~/.zshrc
 ```
-If it does not exist, you will have to create it ar the root by doing
+If it does not exist, you will have to create it at the root by doing
 ```shell
     touch ~/.zshrc
 ```
 Copy and paste contents of the `.zshrc` in this repository file into the `.zshrc` on the machine.
+Remomber to do `source ~/.zshrc` to have the settings loaded.

-### Setting Up Git with SSH
+### Setting up Git with SSH
 Connecting to GitHub via SSH allows you to securely push/pull code. follow these steps:
 1. Generate an SSH Key.
-This allows us to clone and push to repos that we have access to
+This allows us to clone and push to repos that we have access to.
    - Go to Github>authenticstion>connect with SSH>Generte new SSH key
    - Go to your terminal and do:
      ```sh